Monthly Tips: January | February | March | April | May | June | July | August | September | October | November | December

 Other fall-color perennials include fortnight lily and Kaffir lily.

 Bring in houseplants from their summer breather outdoors after grooming them and thoroughly checking them for pests.
 This is a good time to repot them in fresh potting mix.
 Toss the "old" mix out into the garden or onto the compost pile.
-Keep them in a bright area indoors for three weeks to let them gradually get used to the darker, warmer, and drier indoor conditions.
-Then move them to their winter homes--but away from drafts and heaters.
+Keep newly repotted plants in a bright area indoors for three weeks to let them gradually get used to the darker, warmer, and drier indoor conditions.
+Then move them to their winter homes indoors--but away from drafts and heaters.

 Transplant perennials, ground covers, shrubs, and vines while the soil and air temperatures are still warm to give them a full season's root development over those planted in the spring.
 Set them out in the cooler late afternoons or evenings, and water them in with a mild solution of a balanced fertilizer to promote new root growth and reduce transplant shock.
 Mulch and shade them lightly for the first week.
 Add more mulch in October and November for additional frost protection.